essy16/LibrospodMaga/README.md

 - Integration with Retrofit for efficient network requests
 - Dependency injection facilitated by Dagger-Hilt
 - Efficient image loading with Coil
-- Implemented using the principles of Clean Architecture and MVVM design pattern
+- Implemented using the principles of Clean Architecture and MVVM design
+- One can search for his / her favorite book or author. pattern
 ## Technologies Used
 - **Jetpack Compose**: Used for building the user interface, providing a modern and declarative approach to UI development.